xRUS47x/Aero-Glass-XFCE4/README.md

 Download the `.zip` file at the ` <> Code ` Button and extract it to the local themes directory `/home/$USER/.themes`

+Paste the `picom.conf` to the directory `/home/$USER/.config` and restart picom to apply the settings.